Contested vs. Uncontested Divorce in Texas

 • Uncontested divorce = the parties agree on all the major issues

-• Contested divorce = the parties do not agree on major issues and will rely on the court to determine the final outcome
+• Contested divorce = the parties do not agree on major issues.
+They will rely on the court to determine the final outcome.

 Differences Between Contested and Uncontested Divorce